vrcAlbert/documentation-api/source/php/configuration/application/common.rst

 Each action is an associative array.
 Key is the action ID, and value is an array defining the action configuration:

-:action: defines the action executed when action is triggered (using :doc:`/javascript/$/nosAction`).
+:action:  which action is executed when clicking on the button (using :doc:`/javascript/$/nosAction`).
-:label: Text associated to action (displayed or on tooltip).
+:label:   Text associated with the action (either shown as text or in a tooltip).
-:primary: Is the action a primary action.
-On the grid, it defines whether or not it appears only in the action drop down or not.
+:primary: Is it a primary action?
+Primary actions have a dedicated button, and secondary actions appears in the action drop down.
 :icon:    Icon of the action.
-The string is appended to ``ui-icon-`` in order to obtain `jquery ui icon class <http://jqueryui.com/themeroller/#icons>`__.
+It's a `jquery ui icon class <http://jqueryui.com/themeroller/#icons>`__, but without the leading ``ui-icon-`` string.
-:red: Is the action red or not.
+:red:     Is it a red action? (especially used for 'Delete')
 :targets: Where to display the action.
-It is an associated array where keys defines where to display the action, the value a boolean defining whether or not the action is displayed. ``targets`` can be refined by the ``visible`` key.
+It is an associated array where keys defines where to display the action, the value a boolean defining whether or not the
+          action is displayed. ``targets`` can be refined by the ``visible`` key.
 There are 3 available keys:

-    :grid: Is the action displayed on the grid (appdesk and inspector) ?
+    :grid: Is the action displayed on the grid (appdesk and inspector)?
-    :toolbar-grid: Is the action displayed on the grid toolbar ?
+    :toolbar-grid: Is the action displayed on the grid toolbar?
-    :toolbar-edit: Is the action displayed on the crud edit toolbar ?
+    :toolbar-edit: Is the action displayed on the crud edit toolbar?

 :disabled: Callback function that returns a boolean defining if the action is disabled or not for an item.
-There is only one parameter sent: the current item.
+There is only one parameter sent: the current ``$item``.
 :visible:  Callback function that returns a boolean defining if the action is visible or not on a context.
 There is only one parameter sent, an associative array:

     :model:  Model tested.
     :item:   Only defined when actions are displayed on crud.
     :target: Target where action is displayed.
 Value can be ``grid``, ``toolbar-grid`` or ``toolbar-edit`` (related to ``targets``).
-    :class: Class of the controller calling the function (this way you can differentiate appdesk and inspectors for instance).
+    :class:  Name of the controller class calling the function (this way you can differentiate appdesk and inspectors for instance).

 .. code-block:: php